 By Elisabeth Dobson, Head of Private Clients at World First

-A forward contract allows you to fix an exchange rate for a date in the future (up to two years ahead).
-This means the rate and therefore the sterling cost of your transfer is fixed regardless of exchange rate moves.
-You can use a forward contract for both one-off and regular transfers.
+A forward contract allows you to fix a rate for a date in the future (up to two years ahead).
+This means the rate and therefore the sterling cost of your property is fixed regardless of exchange rate moves.

 Expat Focus is pleased to offer the services of World First at unbeatable exchange rates (best exchange rate guarantee) and no commission – please use our foreign exchange currency transfer form.